Consolidation is combining multiple loans into a single loan, often with a lower monthly payment but a longer repayment period.

 If a student is determined to be independent by the FAFSA, only their and their spouse’s (if applicable) income and assets need to be provided.
 Dependent students are required to provide their parents’ income and asset information in addition to their own.
 Please note how the FAFSA defines dependency is different than how dependency is defined by the Internal Revenue Service (IRS) for tax purposes.
 The questions a student will answer in Step Three of the FAFSA wil determine their dependency status.
 If there are extenuating circumstances, students are encouraged to contact the Office of Financial Aid.

 The Expected Family Contribution (EFC) is the measurement of the family’s financial strength and their ability to fund the student’s education expenses based upon the information provided in the FAFSA.
-For independent students, only the student’s and their spouse’s (if applicable) financial strength is measured.
+For independent students, only the student’s and their spouse’s (if applicable) financial contribution is measured.
 Please note: the EFC is an estimate used to determine eligibility for financial aid, not what a student and their family is expected to pay.

 Financial aid is available to most enrolled degree-seeking students at SU.
 Financial aid is intended for the student’s educational expenses; including tuition and fees, room and board, books and supplies, and transportation.
 Most federal aid and all forms of state aid are need-based.
 The most common types of financial aid are grants, scholarships, loans, and work-study.